tomatohammado/wdi-project-4/README.md

 - [ ] implement v-calendar
 - [ ] have components change on navigation
 - [ ] implement modal for 'about'

+## Checklist: 21 Feb 2018

+- [ ] Determine: What makes a day?
+- [ ] render component for first day of WDI